SEC

 According to 17a-4, records must be retained and indexed for a period of no less than three years with immediate access for two years.
 In certain cases, records must be retained for a minimum of six years.
 Rule 17a-4(f) states that the “records required to be maintained and preserved” can be stored on “micrographic media … or by means of electronic storage media.”
 The rules for ‘electronic storage media’ are as follows:

-• records must be preserved exclusively in a non-rewriteable, non-erasable format, write once and read many (“WORM”)
+• Records must be preserved exclusively in a non-rewriteable, non-erasable format, write once and read many (“WORM”)

-• the quality and accuracy of the storage media recording process must be automatically verified
+• The quality and accuracy of the storage media recording process must be automatically verified

-• originals need to be serialized and, if applicable, units of storage media must be duplicated and have the time-date for the required retention period on the storage media
+• Originals need to be serialized and, if applicable, units of storage media must be duplicated and have the time-date for the required retention period on the storage media

-• the media recording process must contain the ability to readily download indexes and the preserved records to any medium
+• The media recording process must contain the ability to readily download indexes and the preserved records to any medium

 What challenges do financial firms face with regard to SEC record keeping?